WrzoBoo/PlanOlsena/README.md

 - Developers can view the final results by entering a password.
 - Visualized guess distribution using matplotlib.

+## About the Project

+This website was created as part of a presentation on **Game Theory**.
+The goal was to increase interaction with students during the presentation and make the session more engaging.
+To encourage participation, I added a **prize for the winner**, motivating everyone to join the game and guess 2/3 of the average.

+The project is built using **Flask** for the backend, **SQLite** for storing guesses, and **matplotlib** for visualizing the results.
+It’s a fun and interactive way to explore game theory concepts!

 ## Installation

 1. Clone the repository: